April Garden Calendar

 - Indoor Gardening

 Could there possibly be a busier month in the vegetable garden than April?
 If you look at the blog this month, you will not see as many posts, OMG, that’s because none of us have time to WRITE!
 Oh, P.S.
 It is time to turn the compost pile!

-Tools and Equipment – April Upkeep
+Tools and Equipment: April Garden Chores

 - Buy a hose-end shut-off valve; these are available separately or as part of a watering wand.
 This allows you to turn off the hose as you move around the yard.
 Also, when you are through watering, you can shut off the water immediately, rather than let the hose run while you hurry to turn off the main spigot.